A spectral condition for the existence of cycles with consecutive odd lengths in non-bipartite graphs: Introduction

-A graph $G$ is $H$-free, if it contains no $H$ as a subgraph.
+A graph $G$ is called \emph{$H$-free}, if it does not contain a subgraph isomorphic to $H$.
+For $n>k$, let $S_{n, k}$ be the join of a clique on $k$ vertices with $n-k$ isolated vertices, and $S^+_{n,k}$ be the graph obtained from $S_{n,k}$ by adding one edge.
 In 2010, Nikiforov \cite{N10} investigated how large $\rho(G)$ could be when $G$ contains no cycles and paths of specified order.
-He also raised a Brualdi-Solheid-Tur\'{a}n type problem: \emph{``what is the maximum spectral radius of an $H$-free graph of order $n$?''} and put forward the following conjecture: \begin{conj}{\rm(\cite{N10})} For $k\geq2$ and sufficiently large $n$, $S^+_{n,k}$ is the unique graph attaining the maximum spectral radius among all graphs with no $C_{2k+2}$. \end{conj} Up to now, Conjecture \ref{conj1} has been confirmed for hexagon, i.e., $k=3$ in \cite{ZL20}.
-For small cycles $C_4$, Zhai and Wang \cite{ZW12} and Nikiforov \cite{N09} characterized the extremal graphs among $C_4$-free graphs with odd and even order, respectively.
-Also, much attention has been paid to Brualdi-Solheid-Tur\'{a}n type problem for other kinds of $H$, such as clique \cite{WI}, path \cite{N10}, and complete bipartite graph \cite{N07}, etc. For more relevant results, we refer the reader to \cite{ GH19,GN20,LN,N11} and references therein.
+He also raised a Brualdi-Solheid-Tur\'{a}n type problem: what is the maximum spectral radius of an $H$-free graph of order $n$?
+Besides, he conjectured the solution to the Brualdi-Solheid-Tur\'{a}n type problem for even cycles as follows. \begin{conj}[\cite{N10}] For $k\geq2$ and sufficiently large $n$, $S^+_{n,k}$ is the unique graph attaining the maximum spectral radius among all graphs with no $C_{2k+2}$. \end{conj} Conjecture \ref{conj1} was solved for partial cases by Zhai and Wang \cite{ZW12}, Nikiforov \cite{N09}, Zhai and Lin \cite{ZL20} and completely solved by Cioab\u{a}, Desai and Tait \cite{CDT22+}.
+Also, much attention has been paid to Brualdi-Solheid-Tur\'{a}n type problem for various types of $H$, such as clique \cite{N07,WI}, path \cite{N10}, and complete bipartite graph \cite{BG,N07,NI4}, etc. For more relevant results, we refer the reader to \cite{ GH19,GN20,LN,LF22+,N11} and references therein.
 In particular, Nikiforov \cite{N08} presented the following result, which gave a spectral condition for the existence of $C_{2k+1}$ in a graph.

-\begin{thm}{\rm(\cite{N08})} Let $G$ be a graph of sufficiently large order $n$ with $\rho(G)> \sqrt{\lfloor\frac{n^2}{4}\rfloor}$.
-Then $G$ contains a cycle of length $t$ for every $t\leq \frac{n}{320}$. \end{thm} Ning and Peng \cite{NP20} slightly refined Theorem \ref{c2k+1} as $n\geq 160t.$ Very recently, by using completely different methods, Zhai and Lin \cite{ZLar} improved the result to $n\geq 7t$ by omitting the condition ``sufficiently large order $n$'', and Li and Ning \cite{LN} showed it to $n\geq 4t$.
-Since the extremal graph is a balanced complete bipartite graph, The authors \cite{GLZ} posed a natural Brualdi-Solheid-Tur\'{a}n type problem for non-bipartite graphs as follows.
+\begin{thm}[\cite{N08}] Let $G$ be a graph of sufficiently large order $n$ with $\rho(G)> \sqrt{\lfloor\frac{n^2}{4}\rfloor}$.
+Then $G$ contains a cycle of length $l$ for every $l\leq \frac{n}{320}$. \end{thm} Ning and Peng \cite{NP20} slightly refined Theorem \ref{c2k+1} as $n\geq 160t.$ Very recently, by using different methods, Zhai and Lin \cite{ZLar} improved the result to $n\geq 7t$ by omitting the condition ``sufficiently large order $n$'', and Li and Ning \cite{LN} improved it to $n\geq 4t$.
+Considering that the extremal graph for Theorem \ref{c2k+1} is a balanced complete bipartite graph, Guo, Lin and Zhao \cite{GLZ} posed a natural Brualdi-Solheid-Tur\'{a}n type problem for non-bipartite graphs as follows.